tauh33dkhan/Learn-To-Build-Java-Spring-Application/README.md

 ### Creating a Hello World Spring Application

 Step 1: Set up the Project.

-ise Spring Initializer to set up the project with Maven.
+Use Spring Initializer to set up the project with Maven.
 Visit Spring Initializer(https://start.spring.io/) and create a new project with the following options:
 ```
 Project: Maven
 Language: Java